10 Common Questions from Children with Grief

 If the person died from an illness, let the child know the name of the specific illness and how this is different from a regular cold or flu.

-We want to do our best to not have the children we are supporting have increased anxiety about going to sleep, getting sick, or having others in their lives go to sleep or get sick.
+We want to do our best, for the children we are supporting, to decrease the likelihood of unnecessary increases in anxiety about going to sleep, getting sick, or having others in their lives go to sleep or get sick.
 To read more about using concrete language check out this article I wrote.

 Back to the Top